Curriculum Guide

 English 2, Girls

-This course builds on the fundamentals of literary techniques and analysis learned in Freshman English.
+This course builds on the fundamentals of literary techniques and analysis learned in English 1.
 A particular emphasis is placed on developing an increased compassion for the human condition via storytelling and writing.
-Course material includes myths, legends and Bible stories, modern short stories, classical fairy tales, To Kill a Mockingbird, Much Ado About Nothing and A Raisin in the Sun.
-A grammar review, as well as multiple essay-writing workshops, are designed to enhance the students’ technical and creative writing proficiency.
-Students give frequent oral presentations, write reading responses, essays, critical analyses, original stories and frequent entries in their journals.
+Course material includes myths, poetry, modern short stories, and an assortment of whole-class and individual novels.
+Individualized online grammar instruction as well as multiple essay-writing workshops are designed to enhance the students’ technical and creative writing proficiency.
+Students give frequent oral presentations and write reading responses, essays, critical analyses, original stories, and poetry.
 They also complete one research project.

 English 2, Boys